Chapter 15:

 "I'm fine!" she cutely barked.
 "Why are you still here?"

 "I-I'll think about it."
-She started sorting manga.
-"But gotta get back to work now."
+She started sorting manga shelves.
+"But gotta do some stuff here now."

 "Oh, right!
 Yeah!
 See you around later then!"
 My hand awkwardly waved goodbye as I left her aisle and returned to my section.

 I reached down to add a book to the pile when someone's shoes beside me caught my attention.
-An old man with a white mustache holding a phone stood silent as he waited for me to meet his empty eyes.
+An old man with a white mustache holding a phone stood silent as he waited for me to meet his eyes.

 Oh?
 Another person needs help?
 Guess it's part of the j—